What is a Recruitment Chatbot? The Definitive Guide

 BrazenBot by Brazen

 Well, of course I’m going to list our recruiting chatbot.
 You’re on our site!
 But let me try to be as unbiased as possible.
 In addition to our recruiting chatbot, we also offer the most comprehensive conversational recruiting platform on the market.
 That means we provide a wide variety of ways for recruiters to chat with candidates and job seekers.
 This includes our recruiting chatbot, scheduled chat, QuickChat, and online events.
 Furthermore, Brazen has been in this space for more than five years, longer than any of the other tech companies on this list.
 And in that time we’ve been able to perfect our approach to recruiting chat.

 Olivia by Paradox is a newcomer to the recruiting chatbot space and, according to their website, provides an AI assistant obsessed with improving and reinventing the candidate experience.

 Textrecruit started as, you guessed it, an SMS messaging platform.
 They recently added an AI component called Ari.

 Hiremya states on their website that their mission is to improve the hiring process for everyone.
 They want to do this through their AI chatbot called Mya.

-Check out these additional articles on recruiting chatbots:
+Check out these additional articles answering other common questions on recruiting chatbots:

 - How does a recruiting chatbot work (and how they work best)

-Recruiting chatbots are not going away.
-Hopefully this guide gave you answers to your most pressing questions.
-If you’re thinking of implementing a recruiting chatbot on your career site or job requisition landing pages, reach out directly to me to set up a demo or fill out the form on this page and we’ll get back to you ASAP!
+Recruiting chatbots are not going away and are quickly becoming an invaluable tool in many TA professionals' recruiting process.
+Hopefully this guide gave you answers to your most pressing chatbot questions.
+If you're thinking of implementing a recruiting chatbot on your career site or job requisition landing pages, reach out directly to me to set up a demo or fill out the form on this page and we'll get back to you ASAP!

 For more about how chat is helping recruiters hire top talent faster, read our Chat Revolution Guide.